cook0318/ProjectXAEA12/README.md

 -Validation for if user enters a min number larger than a max value

 -What happens if a user enters all bool parameters as false?

+-What happens when lowercase is set to false?